Couples Gps - playing Offense & Defense at the same time

 "Defensive game", means "We are, first, closing the back door (read more about this below) and second, getting control of out of control, toxic, communication.
 This is the defensive game.

-The combination of: closing the back door, mastering communication, strengthening your friendship, serving each other and serving together will result in your success as a couple.
+The combination of: closing the back door, ending toxic communication and resolving to do whatever it takes to find your way home (to each other) will result in a miraculous marriage.
 There isn't even a question about this.
-It's simply a question of your willingness to follow the program.
+The only question will be about your willingness to follow the program.